Full-time; remote (US-based)

 Please send an email to firstname.lastname@example.org with the following information:

-If you are unsure if you are qualified please consider applying anyway.
+This is not an entry-level position.
+However, if you are unsure if you are qualified please consider applying anyway.

 Cortico was created in 2017 out of a desire to transform our polarized and toxic national discourse into a thriving public sphere.
 As we built the organization beginning with deep expertise in media and technology, we realized that building a healthier public sphere would require not just software and data analytics, but also hardware and technologies for community building.
 The Local Voices Network was born of the understanding that it is not enough to understand existing behavior and attitudes; in order to affect the health of the public sphere – and our democracy – we must create experiences of meaningful encounters, deeper understanding, and opportunities to surface new possibilities.